 Investigative journalist, Anas Aremeyaw Anas, has dared former president of the Ghana Football Association, Kwesi Nyantakyi, to name persons he claimed demanded $150, 000 from him to cancel the screening of #Number12 exposé.

-Kwesi Nyantakyi in a statement copied to citinewsroom.com on Monday said ahead of the screening of the video, a lawyer, supposedly with links to Anas and his Tiger Eye PI team, demanded $150,000 from him to stop the screening.
+Kwesi Nyantakyi in a statement copied to citinewsroom.com on Monday said ahead of the screening of the video, a lawyer, supposedly with links to Anas and his Tiger Eye PI team, demanded $150,000 to stop the screening.